 Attribution data has no value sitting in a dashboard.
 Its value is realized when a media buyer reallocates a budget, when a CMO defunds an underperforming channel, when a brand moves dollars to where the model says they'll work harder.
 We build toward that outcome, not toward prettier reporting.

-The quality of attribution output is directly proportional to the quality of the input pipeline.
-Our two-stage AI approach — cleaning data before modeling it — exists because we've seen what happens when models run on unvalidated signals.
-Process matters before methodology.
+The quality of attribution output is directly proportional to the quality of the signal going in.
+Ground Signal™ — our proprietary data quality layer — monitors, reconciles, and validates every data source before any model runs.
+We've seen what happens when models run on unvalidated signals.
+Process matters before methodology, and that's not a philosophy — it's an architecture.

 We don't drop a tool and walk away.
 Our account teams stay engaged — proactively surfacing insights, answering analyst questions, recalibrating models as markets change.
 The value of measurement compounds over time when there's expert human support alongside the technology.